SarvagyaSrivastava56/ucs503p-202526odd-greenbyte/REAL_FIREBASE_SETUP.md

 1. Go to Project Settings (⚙️ icon)
 2. Scroll to "Your apps"
 3. Click the Web icon `</>`
-4. Register app (name: "Campus Event Hub Web")
+4. Register app (name: "UniConnect Web")
 5. Copy the `firebaseConfig` object

 ### 4. Configure Your App